caronv3030/sep10-freedom-project/blog/entry01.md

 ##### 10/23/23
 ### Why did i choose cooking?

 I choose cooking because ever since I was a little girl, I would always watch my dad make food for the whole family to eat because He was a chef but now that he has retired as a chef, but he's just a homecook dad now and he makes cooking fun and tells me to help him and throughout the years of helping him.
 I been inspired to cook or become a chef like him in the future because he makes it looks interesting and I also find it fun and inpsiring from his skills.
-And this website is talking about [Day in a life of a Chef.](https://www.cordonbleu.edu/news/a-day-in-the-life-of-a-chef/en)
+And this website is talking about [Day in a life of a Chef.](https://www.cordonbleu.edu/news/a-day-in-the-life-of-a-chef/en) There are also many [many types of different chefs!] (https://www.webstaurantstore.com/article/359/types-of-chefs.html)

 ### Engineering Design Process